 The only problem is finding the right plugin…

 The Best LMS Plugins for WordPress

 LearnDash has been developed by e-learning professionals and markets itself as one of the best LMS platforms not just for WordPress but as a whole.
-It has won its fair share of awards, and industry experts tend to agree the plugin is highly functional.
+It has won its fair share of awards, too.

 - Structured and scheduled content delivery